PyLadiesBerlin/community-organisation/docs/sub_pages/hosting_and_sponsorship.md

 ### Childcare

 For some events (particularly those at weekends) we aim to provide child care options to support the participation of parents.
 This can cost around 500 EUR.
 As we don't have any form of income or donations we rely on companies to sponsor this for specific events.
-If you think you would be able to make a cover this for an upcoming event regardless of if yu plan to host the event) please send us a [email](mailto:berlin@pyladies)
+If you think you would be able to sponsor this for an upcoming event regardless of if you plan to host the event, please send us a [email](mailto:berlin@pyladies)

 ### Monetary Donations